'Outlet challenge' could cause fire or serious injury, fire investigators warn

-BOSTON -- Fire officials are warning parents and children about a new viral challenge.
+BOSTON -- A top fire official is warning parents and children about a new viral challenge.

-It's being called the outlet challenge.
-It involves partially plugging a phone charger into an outlet and then touching a penny to the exposed prongs.
+The so-called "outlet challenge" involves partially plugging a phone charger into an outlet and then touching a penny to the exposed prongs, according to Massachusetts State Fire Marshal Peter Ostroskey.

 "It doesn't take much to be electrocuted, fatally electrocuted just by an outlet in a wall socket," Plymouth, Massachusetts, Fire Chief Ed Bradley said to WBZ.